-What I miss about Pandemic Life
+What I Miss About Pandemic Life

 Life was in no way a fun jaunty romp, but when I look back I find myself amazed at how we acted back then – and how in some ways we’ve went back.

-We did away with handshakes for a bit
+1) We did away with handshakes for a bit

 Does anyone really like handshakes?
 The awkward dance of meeting eyes, guiding hands without vision with no clue as to how firmly to grasp (and the uncomfortable moment when you squeeze down on the limpest hand known to man).
 The shaking of hands staining your palm with thick layers of oil and grease and leaving you waiting until it’s socially acceptable to run to the nearest sink to scrub your hands clean… I can’t be doing with it.